 2) Dense and loose, irregular with fibers running in multiple directions.
 In either instance, when damage occurs to tissue, it will often heal in a fibrotic, haphazard manner.
 It may appear radio-dense under diagnostic ultrasound.

 The tissue may show thickening or irregular organization or less precise margins as compared to non-injured tissues.
 This results in poor range of motion and pain with functional limitations.

 How are Graston Technique® instruments used?

-GT instruments are used first to enhance the clinician’s ability to detect soft tissue lesions, scar tissue/fibrosis or restrictions in the affected areas as determined from a comprehensive examination of movement and function.
-Skilled clinicians use the stainless steel instruments to comb over and “catch” on fibrotic tissue, which immediately identifies the areas of restriction.
-Once the tissue has been identified, the instruments are then used to address and treat the abnormal tissue.
-When GT is combined with appropriate therapeutic exercises and activities, pain free function is often restored.
+GT instruments are used first to enhance the clinician’s ability to detect soft tissue lesions.
+Scar tissue or fibrosis restrictions in the affected areas can be determined from a comprehensive examination of movement and function.
+Clinicians use the stainless steel instruments to comb over and “catch” on fibrotic tissue, which immediately identifies the areas of restriction.
+Once a restriction is identified, the clinician will use GT to address and treat the abnormal tissue.
+The combination of GT with appropriate therapeutic exercises and activities, can restore normal motion and decrease pain.